-2020 Acquisition
+2020 Acquisitions

-On February 14, 2020, SWI, a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "2020 Purchase Agreement") with DICK'S. Pursuant to the 2020 Purchase Agreement, SWI agreed, subject to certain conditions, to acquire from DICK'S all cash, inventory, furniture, fixtures, and equipment, and certain other assets related to one Field & Stream store operated by DICK'S (the "2020 Acquired Store").
-The Acquired Store is located in Kentucky.
-The acquisition of the 2020 Acquired Store closed on March 12, 2020 (the "2020 Closing Date").
-On the 2020 Closing Date, SWI entered into a sublease with DICK's with respect to the 2020 Acquired Store location.

-Pursuant to the 2020 Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2020 Acquired Store by which DICK'S will provide transition services to the Company for a period of up to 120 days of the 2020 Closing Date.
+On February 14, 2020, Sportsman's Warehouse Inc. ("SWI"), a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "2020-I Purchase Agreement") with DICK's Sporting Goods ("DICK'S").
+Pursuant to the 2020-I Purchase Agreement, SWI agreed, subject to certain conditions, to acquire from DICK'S all cash, inventory, furniture, fixtures, and equipment, and certain other assets related to one Field & Stream store located in Kentucky and operated by DICK'S (the "2020-I Acquisition").
+The acquisition of the 2020-I Acquisition closed on March 12, 2020 (the "2020-I Closing Date").
+On the 2020-I Closing Date, SWI entered into a sublease with DICK'S with respect to the 2020-I Acquisition location.
+Pursuant to the 2020-I Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2020-I Acquisition pursuant to which DICK'S provided transition services to the Company for a period of up to 120 days after the 2020-I Closing Date.

-The aggregate consideration to be paid to DICK'S under the 2020 Purchase Agreement is \$2,100 (the "2020 Purchase Price"), subject to certain post-closing adjustments set forth in the 2020 Purchase Agreement.
-On the 2020 Closing Date, SWI drew \$1,100 under the Revolving Line of Credit to fund a portion of the 2020 Purchase Price.
-The remaining approximately \$1,000 of consideration owed to DICK'S in connection with the acquisition is due in June 2020.
+The aggregate consideration to be paid to DICK'S under the 2020-I Purchase Agreement is \$2,100 (the "2020-I Purchase Price"), subject to certain post-closing adjustments set forth in the 2020-I Purchase Agreement.
+On the 2020-I Closing Date, SWI drew \$1,100 under the Revolving Line of Credit to fund a portion of the 2020-I Purchase Price.
+The remaining approximately \$1,000 of consideration owed to DICK'S in connection with the acquisition was paid in June 2020.